eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 Chain Plugin
 * what is returned from /v1/chain/get_info (head block number, lib)
-* replay status (when starting from snapshot and replaying blocks)
+* sync status (when starting from snapshot and replaying blocks)

 Producer Plugin
 * unapplied transaction queue sizes